enathu/aaram/readme.md

+## Work in progress.
+Designing the Tamil counterpart for Aaram.

 # Aaram Font

 Aaram is a unique font family, that comes in six gorgeous styles to choose from.
 Aaram primarily designed for screen but it'll look fantastic in print too, I reckon.